Víctor Muñoz (footballer, born 2003)

-Víctor Muñoz Villanueva (born 13 July 2003) is a Spanish footballer who plays as a winger or forward for La Liga club Osasuna.
+Víctor Muñoz Villanueva (/es/; born 13 July 2003) is a Spanish professional footballer who plays as a left winger or forward for club Liverpool and the Spain national team.

-Career
+Club career

 Early career

-Born in Barcelona, Catalonia, Muñoz joined FC Barcelona's La Masia at the age of fourteen, after starting it out at CE Sant Gabriel.
-In 2017, he left the club and joined the youth academy of CF Damm.
+Born in Barcelona, Catalonia, Muñoz joined Barcelona's La Masia at the age of eleven, after beginning at Sant Gabriel.
+In 2017, at the age of fourteen, he left the club and joined the youth academy of Damm.

 Real Madrid

-In June 2021, Muñoz joined the youth sides of Real Madrid, where he played in the UEFA Youth League.
-After making his senior debut with farm team RSC Internacional FC in 2022, he was promoted to the club's reserve team in Primera Federación in the following year.
+In June 2021, Muñoz joined the youth team of Real Madrid, where he played in the UEFA Youth League.
+After making his senior debut with farm team RSC Internacional in 2022, he was promoted to the club's reserve team in Primera Federación in the following year.

 During the 2024–25 season, Muñoz was regarded to have established himself as a starter for Castilla.
-On 11 May 2025, he made his La Liga debut, substituting Vinícius Júnior in El Clásico match against former side Barcelona which ended in a 4–3 away defeat.
+On 11 May 2025, he made his La Liga debut, replacing Vinícius Júnior in the 88th minute in a 4–3 defeat against his former side Barcelona.

-On 18 June 2025, Muñoz made his FIFA Club World Cup debut in Real Madrid's first match under new head coach Xabi Alonso, coming on in the 80th minute for Vinícius Júnior in a 1–1 draw against Al Hilal SFC.
+On 18 June 2025, Muñoz made his FIFA Club World Cup debut in Real Madrid's first match under new head coach Xabi Alonso, coming on in the 80th minute for Vinícius Júnior in a 1–1 draw against Al-Hilal.

 Osasuna

-On 11 July 2025, Muñoz signed a five-year contract with fellow top tier side CA Osasuna, after the club paid € 5 million for 50% of his economic rights, with a further 1 million on variables.
+On 11 July 2025, Muñoz signed a five-year contract with fellow La Liga club Osasuna, for a transfer fee of €5 million for 50% of his economic rights, with a further €1 million due in variables.
+Later that year, on 25 September, he netted his first goal for the club in a 1–1 draw against Elche.

+Liverpool

+On 18 June 2026, Muñoz signed for Premier League club Liverpool on a long-term deal worth €40 million, matching his buyout clause.
+He made his debut for Liverpool in a 2–2 draw with Newcastle United at St James' Park on 23 August, in the club's first game of the 2026–27 Premier League season.
+On 29 August, he scored his first goal for the club in a 2–2 home draw with Nottingham Forest.

+International career

+On 27 March 2026, Muñoz made his debut for Spain and scored his side's third goal in a 3–0 friendly victory against Serbia at Estadio de la Ceramica.

+On 25 May 2026, Muñoz was selected in Spain's squad for the 2026 FIFA World Cup.
+He was an unused substitute in all of his country's matches as they went on to win the tournament.